There are 180 days in an average school year. That’s almost half a year of getting up early.

 The best part of any lunch are the snacks, so don’t skimp here!
 If you have fond memories of eating pudding cups at school, recreate that with this berry and chocolate avocado mousse recipe.
 The avocado replaces the dairy with its smooth and sweet texture.
 If the school doesn’t have nut restrictions, this chocolate avocado energy bar is another great snack, filled with sunflower seeds and dates (but they’ll never know, promise!).
 For nut-free, try making this banana avocado muffin recipe without the nuts.
 And always be sure to make extra and store them in the freezer.

-This school year doesn’t have to include the PB&J blues.
+School lunches never have to get old.
 With avocados, your kids can have fun meals that get them excited for the lunch bell to ring.